Retrieving Top-k Hyperedge Triplets: Models and Applications: Introduction

 One promising avenue for hypergraph-native analysis is motif discovery.
 Motif discovery is effective in a myriad of graph mining tasks, such as controversy identification~\cite{coletto2017motif}, DNA analysis~\cite{ma2014motif}, and dense subgraph discovery~\cite{sariyuce2018peeling}.
-In graphs, it is common for motifs to be based on triangles, which are cycles of length three and hence the smallest, nontrivial dense subgraph.
-While there is no consensus as to what constitutes a ``hypergraph triangle'', a natural approach is to again consider three hyperedges as the smallest nontrivial building blocks of hypergraph structure.
-However, since hyperedges can contain more than two nodes, they can intersect in a wide variety of different ways that are impossible with three graph edges.
+In graphs, it is common for motifs to be based on triangles, which are cycles of length three and hence the smallest nontrivial dense subgraph.
+While there is no consensus as to what constitutes a ``hypergraph triangle,'' a natural approach is to consider three hyperedges as the smallest nontrivial building blocks of hypergraph structure.
+Since hyperedges can contain more than two nodes, they can intersect in a wide variety of different ways that are impossible with three graph edges.

 Focusing precisely on these intersection patterns, recent work has aimed to classify and enumerate hypergraph motifs.
-Most relevant to our work, Lee et al. ~\cite{lee2020hypergraph} define 30 $h$-motifs, which exhaustively cover all ways three hyperedges can intersect, up to symmetries.
+Most relevant to our work, Lee et al.~\cite{lee2020hypergraph} define 30 $h$-motifs which exhaustively cover all ways three hyperedges can intersect, up to symmetries.
 Crucially, these $h$-motifs are defined based on whether nodes {\it exist} within certain intersection regions between hyperedges.
 However, in practice, the {\it sizes} of intersection regions carry important information about the strength of overlap between hyperedge groups \cite{aksoy2020hypernetwork}.
-Consequently, $h$-motifs may ignore key distinguishing qualities: motifs may belong to the same $h$-motif class and the intersections sizes within each motif may vary between being uniform and highly skewed.
-This problem is exacerbated in the presence of large hyperedges, as high cardinality hyperedges increase the probability of having at least one node in intersection regions, thereby allowing a single $h$-motif's counts to dominate all others.
+Consequently, $h$-motifs ignore key distinguishing qualities: the majority of motifs may belong to the same $h$-motif class and the intersection sizes within each motif may vary between being uniform and highly skewed.
+This problem is exacerbated in the presence of large hyperedges, as high cardinality hyperedges increase the probability of having at least one node in intersection regions, thereby allowing a single type of $h$-motif's counts to dominate all the others.